ethereum/EIPs/EIPS/eip-overlay_tree.md

 This EIP describes a four phase process to complete the conversion.

   * In the first phase, all new state writes are made to an overlay binary trie, while the hexary trie is being converted to binary.
-The block format is changed to have two storage roots: the root of the nhexary trie and the root of the binary trie.
+The block format is changed to have two storage roots: the root of the hexary trie and the root of the binary trie.
   * The second phase starts when miners are done with the conversion and replace the hexary root with the newly calculated root.
   * The third phase begins when a sufficient number of consecutive blocks report the same value: the overlay tree is progressively merged back into the newly converted binary base trie.
 A constant number of entries are deleted from the overlay and inserted into the base trie.
   * The fourth and final phase begins when the overlay trie is empty.
 The field holding its root is removed from the block header.